EDRN/dmccauth/README.md

 ## 💽 Installation into Production

-To install this software, you need…
+To install this software, you need a patient system administrator who will happily take your own `slapd.ldif` configuration and use it with `slapadd` to initially start the OpenLDAP `slapd` server.

 ## 🧱 Building the Overlay